piyushkumar2903/machine_learning/lending_club_case_study/README.md

 Data Understanding

 Download the dataset from below.
 It contains the complete loan data for all loans issued through the time period 2007 t0 2011.
+Refer loan.zip

+Access the data dictionary which describes the meaning of these variables from Data Dictionary excel file.

+Results Expected
+1. Explain results of univariate, bivariate analysis etc. in business terms
+2. Include visualisations and summarise the most important results